Two of the main causes of cost “blowouts” on construction projects in Florida are delays and extra work requests.

 Sometimes, delays may cause a “domino effect” whereby the contractor must reschedule and re-coordinate with subcontractors, causing delays to multiple construction projects and further complexity.

-No damage for delay clauses
+No damage for delay clauses in Florida

 Sometimes, contract clauses exist asserting that a contractor is not entitled to recover costs resulting from delays.